Startup pays you to wash other people’s dirty laundry

 Training videos and tutorials teach everything from how to wash to how to fold.

-Villalobos told me that at first, his friends and family didn’t really understand what he was doing.
+Villalobos said that at first, his friends and family didn’t really understand what he was doing.
 Now, he’s even gotten some of them on board with the side gig as well.

 “I really do enjoy it… I recommend it to as many people as possible,” he concluded.